Evan Cooper

-Evan Cooper (born June 28, 1962) is an American former professional football safety at the University of Michigan from 1980 to 1983.
-He played in the National Football League (NFL) as a safety for the Philadelphia Eagles from 1984 to 1987 and Atlanta Falcons from 1988 to 1989.
+Evan Cooper (born June 28, 1962) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1980 to 1983.
+He played in the NFL for the Philadelphia Eagles from 1984 to 1987 and Atlanta Falcons from 1988 to 1989.

 Early life and education

 Cooper was born in Miami, Florida, in 1962.
 He attended Killian High School in the Kendall area of Miami, Florida.

 University of Michigan

 Cooper enrolled at the University of Michigan in 1980 and played college football as a defensive back and punt returner for head coach Bo Schembechler's Michigan Wolverines football teams from 1980 to 1983.
 He started four games at cornerback in 1981, 12 games at free safety in 1982, and 12 games at strong and free safety in 1983.
 He was selected by the Associated Press as a first-team All-Big Ten defensive back in 1983.
 In his four years at Michigan, Cooper recorded 129 tackles, 12 pass breakups, 10 interceptions, and 100 interception return yards.
 He also returned 40 punts for 428 yards, an average of 10.7 yards per return.